chef/chef-web-docs/chef_master/source/start_master.rst

 ..
 The contents of this file is sync'd with /release_compliance/index.rst

 =====================================================
-Welcome to Chef
+Platform Overview
 =====================================================

 Chef is an automation company.
 Ever since it was founded in 2008, we've been bringing together developers and system administrators with our namesake product, Chef.
-However, over the years, what we at Chef mean by automation has evolved and its scope has widened.
-Chef has a complete automation solution for both infrastructure and applications that takes you all the way from development to production.
-Here is the complete Chef solution.
+Over the years, what we mean by automation has expanded.
+Today, Chef has a complete automation solution for both infrastructure and applications that takes you all the way from development to production.
+Here's the complete Chef solution.

 .. image:: ../../images/automate_architecture.svg
    :width: 500px